Things to do in Amed

 Best Restaurants and Cafes

 Amed is traditionally a fishing area, so you shouldn’t miss out on trying delicious freshly caught seafood while you’re here.
-The agricultural area around Amed also produces fantastic organic fruit and vegetables.
+The agricultural area around Amed also produces fantastic organic fruit and vegetables, which we greatly appreciate.

 If you are on a budget, stick to the local warungs (small family-owned restaurants), where you can try traditional dishes like Nasi Goreng and Gado Gado.
 Alternatively, head to the beach-side restaurants if you want to splash out on something a little fancier.